davew-msft/2019AzureMigrateYourApps/Lab2-ContainerizingApplications/README.md

    1. App Name: (prefix)inventory
    2. Resource Group: (your resource group)
    3. OS: Linux
-   4. Service Plan: Pick the same plan you created for the service app.
+   4. Service Plan: Pick the same plan you created for the product service app.
 You only need to create one plan that the web apps share.
    5. Configure Container:
       1. Pick Azure Container Registry
       2. Pick your ACR